 Residents of the Dean McGee Eye Institute (DMEI)/University of Oklahoma (OU) Department of Ophthalmology benefit from participation in a number of learning experiences that greatly enhance their knowledge of the field of ophthalmology.

-Presented on Monday mornings by our residents and fellows, the Grand Rounds discussion is presided over by our Chair, Dr. Gregory L. Skuta.
-Grand Rounds consists of the presentation of two case studies from the diversity of pathology seen at the Eye Institute or OUHSC.
+Presented on Monday mornings by our residents and fellows, the Grand Rounds discussion is presided over by our Chair, Dr. R. Michael Siatkowski.
+Grand Rounds consists of the presentation of two case studies from the diversity of pathology seen at the Institute or OUHSC.
 Each case is presented chronologically from presenting symptoms, history of present illness, to past medical and ocular history along with photos of clinical findings and diagnostic imaging.
 Often, diagnostic and therapeutic dilemmas are presented for which additional expertise is requested.
 Using the Socratic model of teaching, questions are raised throughout the process, culminating in the formulation of a differential diagnosis and the proposal of a diagnostic and therapeutic plan.
 Attended by the majority of the faculty, this forum allows for the input of each of the subspecialties at DMEI, providing a comprehensive ophthalmologic approach to patient care.

 In addition to formal Grand Rounds, we also use this time for visiting professors, both from across campus as well as experts from throughout the world.